CIS565-Fall-2013/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 PERFORMANCE ANALYSIS
 -------------------------------------------------------------------------------
-* Use of any third-party code must be approved by asking on Piazza.
-If it is approved, all students are welcome to use it.
-Generally, we approve use of third-party code that is not a core part of the project.
-For example, for the ray tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
-* Third-party code must be credited in README.md.
-* Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will result in you receiving an F for the semester.

 Performance tests were done on the following objs models

 Model| Number of Vertices| Number of Faces